corpserot/luanti_lsp_definitions/MAINTENANCE.md

 - <https://github.com/luanti-org/luanti/>, usually something within `doc` directory.
 - <https://github.com/luanti-org/docs.luanti.org/>

-This project represents yet another place to document the API through annotation.
+This project represents yet another place to document Luanti API .
+This time, through annotation.
 It is expected that this project will have some extra information not suitable for inclusion in the primary sources.

 Contributors should get familiar with [LuaCATS, the annotation & type system](https://luals.github.io/wiki/annotations) used in this project.
-Also, please read the [**maintenance**](#maintenance) section before beginning your work \:D
+Please read this document in full \:D

 ## Annotation conventions
 ### Annotation flavours